Music Ministry

 Choir

-Adult Choir: We rehearse Wednesdays from 7:00 to 8:45 pm, and Sundays at 9:45 am in the choir room.
+Adult Choir: We rehearse Thursdays from 7:00 to 8:45 pm, and Sundays at 9:45 am in the choir room.
 The Adult Choir sings every Sunday at the 11:00 service from September to June.
 Please come and sing with us!
 Contact Dr. David Crean if you have questions.
 We welcome new members at any time of the year.

 We gather the Festival Choir for special services, including Christmas Eve, Easter, and Choir Sunday.
 This choir is comprised of the Adult Choir and those who would like to sing but whose schedules prohibit them from singing regularly.
 If you like to sing and cannot sing every Sunday, consider augmenting our choir for these special feast days by joining the Festival Choir.